halfmoonvic/SettingSwitcher/README.md

 ## Installation

-1. Clone this repository to your Sublime Text Packages directory
+1. Clone or download git repo into your packages folder
-2. Restart Sublime Text
+2. Using Package Control:
+   Run "Package Control: Install Package" command, and find SettingSwitcher package

 ## Configuration